 You can help support The Antlion Pit by purchasing books, DVDs, CDs, science kits and other items online!
 Through an association with Amazon.com, The Antlion Pit Store allows you to order titles featured in The Antlion Pit, plus many related titles specially selected by The Antlion Pit's editor.

-Click a subject area:
+To browse our selections, click a subject area:

 - Animals in Culture

 - Folklore, Mythology and Religion

 - Human Treatment of Animals

 - Native American Studies